Global well-posedness of the Majda-Biello system in the resonant case on the real line: Modified energies

 The purpose of introducing $I_1$ and $I_2$ is to improve the regularity of $H^s$ functions to be $H^{1}$ so that the energy $E$ of $(I_1 u, I_2 v)$ is validated.
-Consequently, the first modified energy $E^{(1)}$ is then defined as follows. \be E^{(1)}(u,v) := E(I_1 u, I_2 v), \quad u, v \in H^s(\R). \ee Note that since the local solution $(u,v)$ is real-valued and $\{m_j\}_{j=1,2}$ are even functions, both $\{I_j u\}_{j=1,2}$ and $\{I_j v\}_{j=1,2}$ are also real-valued.
+Consequently, the first modified energy $E^{(1)}$ is then defined as follows. \be E^{(1)}(u,v) := E(I_1 u, I_2 v), \quad u, v \in H^s(\m{R}). \ee Since the local solution $(u,v)$ is real-valued and $\{m_j\}_{j=1,2}$ are real-valued even functions, then we know both $\{I_j u\}_{j=1,2}$ and $\{I_j v\}_{j=1,2}$ are also real-valued.

-Due to the additional operators $I_1$ and $I_2$ in (\ref{mE_1st}), the first modified energy $E^{(1)}(u,v)$ may not conserve anymore.
+Due to the presence of the operators $I_1$ and $I_2$ in (\ref{mE_1st}), the first modified energy $E^{(1)}(u,v)$ may not conserve anymore.
 The hope is that its growth can be suitably controlled.
 In order to exploit the symmetry more effectively, we will rewrite $E^{(1)}$ as an integration over a hyperplane in the frequency space.